Workflow Platform for all kinds of business process and approvals

 Everyone on your team wants the same thing: a successful project.
 With that in mind, get everyone involved by holding a kickoff meeting, sharing your vision and the client’s motivations, and soliciting input from your team.

-It’s especially important that your team members contribute to establishing your goals since it is largely up to those individuals to meet the goals.
+It’s especially important that your project team members contribute to establishing your goals since it is largely up to those individuals to meet the project goals.

 You can’t track what you haven’t established.
 Good goals are realistic, clear, and measurable.
-Write down a rough sketch of objectives for your project, and then examine them to see if they meet the following requirements:
+Write down a rough sketch of your project objectives, and then examine them to see if they meet the following requirements:

 One of the best ways to promote success is to make the project visible to everyone on your team.
 It’s extremely motivating when your team can see the goals they’ve helped establish as well as the progress being made (or not made) toward those goals.